2017 Western Iraq campaign: Al-Qaim

 Prime Minister Haider al-Abadi announced an offensive to recapture the western border region of al-Qaim and Rawa on 26 October.
 He stated, "The heroic legions are advancing into the last den of terrorism in Iraq to liberate al-Qaim, Rawa and the surrounding villages and hamlets."
 Iraqi forces including the troops, police, Sunni tribesmen and mostly Shia militias, participated in the assault.
 Later, Lieutenant-General Abdul Amir Yarallah announced that they had cleared Umm al-Waz village, 55 km south-east of al-Qa'im, and the H-2 Air Base, along with the nearby Husseiniyat area, 120 km south of al-Qaim.
 According to the United Nations, around 50,000 people were still in al-Qaim and Rawa.
 Meanwhile, Walid al-Dulaimi, an Iraqi army colonel, told Anadolu Agency that they had captured Rawa intersection and the Jabbab district, which is about 2 km west of Rawa.

 Iraqi Army's War Media Cell announced on 27 October that the Popular Mobilisation Units (PMU) had secured 43 km of the Akashat-al-Qaim road and an area of 301 km2 (116.2 sq mi) (south of al-Qa'im.
 It also added that PMU captured al-Qakm cement plant, al-Qaom Quarries, al-Qaim station and the water station.
-Iraqi Army meanwhile captured villages of Awani, northern Jabab and al-Zalla on southern bank of Euphrates.
-Army Major-General Qasim al-Muhammadi told Anadolu Agency on the same day that 25 militants were killed in a clash between Iraqi Army and ISIL near T1 area, 40 km of al-Qa'im.
+In the meantime, the Iraqi Army captured the villages of Awani, northern Jabab and al-Zalla on the southern bank of the Euphrates river.
+Army Major-General Qasim al-Muhammadi told Anadolu Agency on the same day that 25 militants were killed in a clash between Iraqi Army and IS near T1 area, 40 km of al-Qa'im.
 He added that a large number of militants also retreated to center of al-Qaim district.
 Ahmed al-Dulaimi, an Anbar police captain, stated that five militants and two tribal fighters were killed in the same area a day earlier.